Information Theory for Complex Systems Scientists: What Are Complex Systems?

 \section{What Are Complex Systems?}

 If the first decades of the 21$^{\text{th}}$ century have provided any insight into what the scientific challenges of tomorrow will be, it is that many of the core problems are tied together by a common thread: complexity emerging from highly-interconnected systems.
 From climate change, to pandemics, from disinformation to economic inequality, a defining characteristic of many issues facing the modern world is that they deal with the problem of modeling, predicting, and controlling \textit{emergent} properties of systems comprised of thousands, or millions of interacting elements.
 In the case of pandemics, those elements are individual humans and animals, milling and seething across the globe.
-They spread germs, get sick, get better, and occasionally die.
-In the case of ``fake news", the elements form an ecosystem of humans and ever-more human-like artificial intelligences, all navigating online environments controlled by increasingly opaque algorithms that were trained on tremendous amounts of data.
+Animals and humans interact, and in doing so, spread evolving pathogens; they fall ill, thy recover, and occasionally, they die.
+In the context of ``fake news", the elements form an ecosystem of humans and ever-more human-like artificial intelligences, all navigating online environments controlled by increasingly opaque algorithms.
 Climate change threatens the stability of a huge number of interconnected, complex systems, from coral reef ecosystems (which bleach in the face of sustained high temperatures \cite{orlowski_chasing_2017}), to agriculture and food-production systems (possibly leading to food shocks, and in extreme cases, famine \cite{von_braun_climate_2020}).

-These problems of complexity are interconnected as well: far from being restricted to the disciplinary silos of academia, complex systems can involve many different fields of science and require seeing connections across domains.
+These problems of complexity are interconnected as well: far from being restricted to the traditional disciplinary silos of Academia (physics, chemistry, biology, etc), complex systems can involve many different areas of science simultaneously, and require seeing connections across domains.
 For example, it takes tremendous amounts of energy to train the artificial intelligences that increasingly dominate our online lives.
-In an economy run on fossil fuel, this means that the systems driving one phenomenon (``fake news", social media bubbles, ``infodemics" \cite{cinelli_covid-19_2020}) are simultaneously exacerbating another one (climate change) with their large carbon footprints \cite{strubell_energy_2019}.
+In an economy run on fossil fuel, this means that the systems driving one phenomenon (``fake news", social media bubbles, ``infodemics" \cite{cinelli_covid-19_2020}) are simultaneously exacerbating another one (climate change) with their large carbon footprints and outrageous water demands \cite{strubell_energy_2019,henderson_towards_nodate,li_making_2023}.
 These simple examples highlight some of the fundamental challenges of modern complex systems science: